Saudia-ry/ITE1100_Tut_4/README.md

     git remote add origin https://github.com/user-name/repository-name.git (You can get the link by going to your created github respository then clicking the green button that says <Code>.)
      You can validate it has been linked by running the command git remote -v

-  7. Create new branch in repository
+  7. Create new branch in repository.

     git checkout -b <branch-name> (Like the directory, the branch should be named appropriately.)